xgao0412/UIUC-MCS/README.md

 are dropped.I choose those that would be available to potential investors from the remaining features.
 Then feature engineering technique is applied by summarizing statistics and visualizing features against loan status.
 I find success using lightgbm classifier since the training is faster than xgboost.
 A pipeline using mean imputer, standardization along with the classifier is trained using gridsearch.
 The final log loss achieved is 0.447.

-One important thing to note here is both xgboost and lightgbn are based on decision trees. xgboost splits trees level wise or depth wise, this leads to increase complexity and may lead to overfitting.
+One important thing to note here is both xgboost and lightgbm are based on decision trees. xgboost splits trees level wise or depth wise, this leads to increase complexity and may lead to overfitting.
 While Lightgbm splits trees leaf wise and can reduce more loss and achieve better result.